Bowie Railroad Buildings: History

-Even before its opening, the construction of the Baltimore and Potomac Railroad (B&P) prompted land speculation including the 1870 founding of Huntington City.
+Even before its opening, the construction of the Baltimore and Potomac Railroad (B&P) prompted land speculation including the 1870 founding of Huntington City (renamed Bowie in 1880).
 In August 1870, Benjamin Plumb, who laid out the town, sold two lots to the railroad under the condition they be used as a station and an engine house by 1875.

-The line opened from Baltimore to Washington via Huntington on July 2, 1872; the section from Washington to Bowie was originally a branch line but soon became the more important route.
-The Pope's Creek Branch – the original mainline – opened from Huntington in January 1873.
+The line opened from Baltimore to Washington, D.C. via Huntington on July 2, 1872.
+The section from Washington to Bowie was originally a branch line but soon became the more important route.
+The Pope's Creek Branch, the original mainline, opened from Huntington in January 1873.
 By this time, Bowie station was open at the junction.
 It was named after Oden Bowie, the railroad's proprietor, who served as the governor of Maryland from 1869 to 1872.
-The city was renamed Bowie as well in 1880.

-In the 1880s, the development of the interlocking system allowed a single worker in an interlocking tower to control multiple railroad switches by means of electric control levels.
-Bowie Tower, which controlled the junction of the mainline was opened in the 1890s and burned in 1910.
-The Pennsylvania Railroad (PRR), which had controlled the B&P since the 1870s and acquired it outright in 1902, immediately constructed a replacement.
+In the 1880s, the development of the interlocking system allowed a single worker in an interlocking tower to control multiple railroad switches by means of electrical controls.
+The original Bowie Tower, which controlled the junction of the mainline, opened in the 1890s.
+It was destroyed by a fire in 1910.
+The Pennsylvania Railroad (PRR), which had controlled the B&P since the 1870s and acquired it outright in 1902, immediately constructed a replacement tower.

 In the early 1930s, the PRR began straightening and upgrading the main line.
 A new station building was built at the same site, with a small passenger shelter across the tracks.
 In 1934, the PRR moved a 1913-built interlocking tower from Severn to Bowie Junction.
 Passenger service from Bowie to Pope's Creek ended on October 29, 1949, though the line continued to be used for freight service.